-The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/DES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
+The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/TDES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
 But the Security IC Embedded Software may fulfill these requirements related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/DES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software).
+The dependent requirements of FCS_COP.1/TDES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software).

-The TOE provides the cryptographic key generation for RSA and ECDSA by the TOE (FCS_CKM.1/RSA, FCS_CKM.1/ECDSA), but it is up to the Smart Card Embedded Software's security policy to adopt the cryptographic key generation by the TOE or use the cryptographic key generation by the Smart Card Embedded Software.
+The TOE provides the cryptographic key generation for RSA, ECDSA and EdDSA by the TOE (FCS_CKM.1/RSA, FCS_CKM.1/ECDSA, FCS_CKM.1/ EdDSA), but it is up to the Smart Card Embedded Software's security policy to adopt the cryptographic key generation by the TOE or use the cryptographic key generation by the Smart Card Embedded Software.
 The dependent requirements of FCS_COP.1/RSA and FCS_COP.1/ECDSA shall be fulfilled by the environment (Security IC Embedded Software).

-The functional requirement FCS_CKM.1 which is dependent to FCS_COP.1/ECDH is not included in this Security Target.
+The functional requirement FCS_CKM.1 which is dependent to FCS_COP.1/ECDH and FCS_COP.1/X25519 are not included in this Security Target.
 But the Security IC Embedded Software may fulfill this requirement related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/ECDH concerning this function shall be fulfilled by the environment (Security IC Embedded Software).
+The dependent requirements of FCS_COP.1/ECDH and FCS_COP.1/X25519 concerning these functions shall be fulfilled by the environment (Security IC Embedded Software).

-The functional requirement FCS_CKM.4 which is dependent to FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA are not included in this Security Target.
+The functional requirement FCS_CKM.4 which is dependent to FCS_COP.1/RSA, FCS_COP.1/ECDH, FCS_COP.1/ECDSA, FCS_COP.1/X25519 and FCS_COP.1/EdDSA25519 are not included in this Security Target.
 But the Security IC Embedded Software may fulfill this requirement related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/RSA, FCS_COP.1/ECDH and FCS_COP.1/ECDSA concerning this function shall be fulfilled by the environment (Security IC Embedded Software).
+The dependent requirements of FCS_COP.1/RSA, FCS_COP.1/ECDH, FCS_COP.1/ECDSA, FCS_COP.1/X25519 and FCS_COP.1/EdDSA25519 concerning this function shall be fulfilled by the environment (Security IC Embedded Software).